 Our customers have told that, with long-running partnerships, they feed account mapping information directly into their CRM and communicate some limitations to their sales reps.
 This way, the partnership process is part of the normal workflow, and boundaries are established to ensure no one partner or account is overwhelmed.

 Changing your internal workflows takes time.
 Be patient!
-And subscribe to our newsletter for more best practices on account mapping and partnership management.

 Step 5: Reciprocate